 Grey Nun Community Fund – Trustee Representative

-Mom’s House – Board of Trustees; Past President
+Mom’s House – Past President and Former Board Member

 Plaintiff, a former salesman, claimed that our clients failed to timely diagnose a subdural hematoma, resulting in a permanent lack of bowel and bladder control as well as significant leg weakness.
 Plaintiff effectively explained his condition in a very sympathetic manner to the jury.
 The issue for the defense was how to counter compelling testimony from a very good sincere salesman.